-Out of the 4 variants, I like the Ascent 2500 the most because it provides the best of both worlds – functionality and price.
+Out of the four variants, I like the Ascent 2500 the most because it provides the best of both worlds – functionality, and price.

 Why is this number 1?

-The differences aren’t very obvious for the casual buyer.
+The differences aren’t apparent for the casual buyer.

 What are the potential issues?

-Surprising pick isn’t it?
-I bet you thought I’ll put the 5200 on top because of the sheer number of reviews but I did not for two reasons.
+It is a surprising pick.
+I bet you thought I’d put the 5200 on top because of the sheer number of reviews, but I did not for two reasons.

 Consumer gripes about the 5200

-These are the two biggest grips that consumers have against the 5200.
+These are the two biggest grips that consumers have against 5200.

-First complaint is the lack of a pulse feature that means you’ll have to use the on and off switch more often.
+The first complaint is the lack of a pulse feature – this means the on/off switch will be used more.

-Not really a deal breaker but it can be a nuisance especially if you’re making recipes that require more precision like chopping veggies or making Mexican salsa.
+Not really a deal breaker but it can be a nuisance for making recipes that require more precision like chopping veggies or making Mexican salsa.

-Second complaint is the sheer size of the 5200 in terms of height.
+The second complaint is the sheer size of 5200 in terms of height.

 It measures over 20 inches tall and if your home has standard sized counter top cabinets that measure less than 20”, this could be a problem is terms storing it.

-You basically have to take off the pitcher from the base taking up even more space.
-Not a problem if you have a big kitchen but when space is a premium, this is a problem.
+You have to take off the pitcher from the base taking up even more space.

 It has the same rotary dial for the variable speed setting as the 5200.